 Although this isn’t a traditional Albanian food (this dessert comes from Turkey), it tastes delicious and should be tried while you’re travelling Albania!
 Baklava is a sweet dessert with layers of crispy pastry filled with honey, walnuts and many delicious things!

-Kadaif is a sweet and crispy dessert which looks like it has hair on top!
+Kadaif is a sweet and crispy Albanian dessert which looks like it has hair on top!
 It’s also made with filo pastry like Baklava.
 It’s simple to make.
-The texture filo pastry but it’s shredded to make that strange texture.
+The filo pastry is shredded to make it’s strange texture.
 It’s very sweet, like a lot of Albanian desserts and contains walnuts with a syrup which makes up most of the dessert.

 This is a sweet honey biscuit cake and again, walnuts!
 Seems to be a popular theme with Albanian desserts.
 It’s soft but a little hard and very sweet.
 Another delicious Albanian dessert to try!

 Sultjash is a creamy rice pudding which contains rice (duh), milk, vanilla extract, cinnamon and cardamom.
 I find this a nice change to the other Albanian desserts as it’s not as sweet but it’s just sweet enough!

 This Albanian dessert is another rice-based pudding but with raisins, cinnamon, almonds, cloves, brown sugar and sometimes mutton broth.
 It’s a darker dessert and not creamy like Sultjash.

 When you come to Albania you will probably be forced to try raki at some point.
 This is a popular drink throughout the Balkans and a very important part of Albanian cuisine.
 Usually, it tastes similar depending on what region you are in.